 Obtaining the Foreign Gene Product

-In recombinant technologies, the desired gene for administration is selected, followed by a selection of the perfect vector with which the gene has to be integrated and recombinant DNA formed.
+In recombinant technologies, the desired genes for administration is selected, followed by a selecting a perfect vector into which the desired gene has to be integrated and recombinant DNA formed.
 Once this foreign DNA is inserted, it is multiplied and ultimately desirable protein is produced.
 And at last, it has to be maintained in the host and carried forward to the offspring.
-For the production of desired protein, the gene encodes for it needs to be expressed.
-This happens only under optimised conditions.
+For the production of the desired protein, the gene encodes for it needs to be expressed.
+This happens only under optimized conditions.
 Not only the target protein has to be expressed but has to be produced on a large scale.

 The recombinant cells can be multiplied in large scale using a continuous culture system.
 Here the cells are cultured in a large vessel and the medium is refreshed on a regular interval to maintain the optimum conditions.
 This helps to culture a large mass of the desired protein.
 This was achieved by the development of bioreactor.

 A bioreactor helps to produce a large volume of culture.
-The bioreactor is a large vessel where the different cells such as plant, animal or human cells are used to culture new biological products.
+The bioreactor is a large vessel where the different cells such as human or plant, or animal cell are used to culture new biological products.
 It provides optimum conditions like temperature, pH, substrate, oxygen, etc required for the culturing of desired products.
 Simple stirred-tank bioreactor and sparged stirred-tank bioreactor are the two types bioreactors used for this purpose.